Keyboard shortcuts

 --source <SOURCE> The git url of the template repository [default: https://github.com/stackitcloud/sfn-templates.git]

---install-name <INSTALL_NAME> The local name for this template (e.g., my-group/my-template).
-If not provided, the repository name will be used
+--install-name <INSTALL_NAME> The local name for this template (e.g., my-template).
+If not provided, a name will be inferred from the source

 -h, --help Print help